 Related Reading: 5 Parks to Visit in Colorado Springs

 The older and more historical neighborhoods tend to be in the southwest area of town.
 Colorado Springs has expanded to the east and north.
 As a general rule of thumb, this means the newer homes tend to be further east and north from the center of the city.
 However, there are still plenty of homes from the 1970’s and 1980’s all over the Springs.
-Here are some general facts about Colorado Springs’ neighborhoods.
+Click here to download the Colorado Springs Neighborhood Guide.

 - Usually the more expensive homes are found in the north and southwest/west (west of I-25).